shieldskcd/tpmc/README.md

 12. Create a script that uses the append/Update (a+) operation to read a file while also writing and use the seek(0) to return the file cursor to the zero position.
 13. Created a script that takes the data of the 'bear1.txt' file and appends it to the end of 'bear2.txt'
 14. Created a script that takes the content of 'data.txt' and reads it in, then prints the content out 3 more times.
+15. Create a cheatsheet about file processing.

+## Module 12: Modules